alan2207/bulletproof-react/docs/security.md

 Storing it in `localStorage` could bring a security issue, if your application is vulnerable to [XSS](https://owasp.org/www-community/attacks/xss/) someone could steal your token.

 Storing tokens in a cookie might be safer if the cookie is set to be `HttpOnly` which would mean it wouldn't be accessible from the client side JavaScript.
-For simplicity reasons, we are using `js-cookie` to handle cookies in the mocked API, but let's assume that the real API would set the cookie to be `HttpOnly` and we would not have access to it from the client side.
+In the sample app, for simplicity reasons, we are using `js-cookie` to handle cookies in the mocked API, but let's assume that the real API would set the cookie to be `HttpOnly` and we would not have access to it from the client side.

 To keep the application safe, instead of focusing only on where to store the token safely, it is recommended to make the entire application as resistant as possible to XSS attacks E.g - every input from the user should be sanitized before it's injected into the DOM.

 [HTML Sanitization Example Code](../src/components/ui/md-preview/md-preview.tsx)

+For full list of security risks, check [OWASP](https://owasp.org/www-project-top-10-client-side-security-risks/).

 #### Handling user data